Corsinvest/cv4pve-barc/README.md

 Options:
     --vmid=string        The ID of the VM, comma separated (es.
-100,101,102), 'all' for all known guest systems.
+100,101,102), 'all-???' for all known guest systems in specific host (es. all-pve1, all-\$(hostname)), 'all' for all known guest systems in cluster.
     --label=string       Is usually 'hourly', 'daily', 'weekly', or 'monthly'.
     --path=string        Path destination backup.
     --keep=integer       Specify the number of backup which should will keep, Default 1.